• Skip to main content

 Typically, sourdough bread formulas use 20% starter, 2% salt, and anywhere from 60-100% water.
 The amount of water in the recipe is often referred to as the hydration level of the dough (more on that later).

-Here is a table showing the breakdown of baker's percentages for this Dutch oven sourdough bread recipe.
+Here is a table showing the breakdown of baker's percentages for a basic loaf of sourdough bread.

 IngredientAmountPercentage